We have organised the financial sponsorship of 15 children to be able to attend secondary school and continue their education.

 “My respect for the balance between conserving our wildlife and building a future for Kenya is what drives me,” says Mikey Carr-Hartley, owner of The Safari Collection.
 “We are not a business with an unlimited cash flow.
 Our need to be sustainable is on many levels and sustainability does not just mean not using plastic bottles.
 It means protecting our business to ensure it’s sustainable so that we can continue to provide jobs, support local communities and of course conserve our wildlife.
 It is very hard work.
 But when you do get it right and you’ve not only managed to make it through a year of providing salaries for nearly 200 people, but you’ve also given nearly quarter of a million US dollars back into communities, conservation, and other sustainability initiatives, AND you’ve had lots of happy guests, you realise this can work.
 We can do this.
 It is incredibly inspiring”.

-‘We built a school dining room and kitchen and have also refurbished an orphanage.
-We have helped return sight to 50 patients and have treated over 1000 people with eye ailments for free.
+‘We built a school dining room and kitchen, refurbished an orphanage, helped return sight to 50 patients and have treated over 1000 people with eye ailments for free’

-In the words of Carr-Hartley travel is essential, “it is a responsibility to experience the world, to appreciate its diversity and to contribute to the sustainability of its wildlife and its people’.
+In the words of Carr-Hartley travel is essential, ‘it is a responsibility to experience the world, to appreciate its diversity and to contribute to the sustainability of its wildlife and its people’.

 Be an ambassador for a better future.
 If you plan to travel to Kenya, choose to travel responsibly to help build a better future for its people, its wildlife, and for our precious planet.

-If you’d like to find out more about The Safari Collection’s sustainability programmes or book a sustainable safari please email us using [email protected].
+If you’d like to find out more about The Safari Collection’s sustainability programmes or book a sustainable safari please email us using [email protected]